-Four years later the forward scored twice more as West Germany exited at the last eight stage, before forming part of the side famously beaten by England in the 1966 final at Wembley.
+Four years later the forward scored twice more as West Germany exited in the last eight, before forming part of the side famously beaten by England in the 1966 final at Wembley.

 Seeler added three more World Cup goals during the 1970 tournament before announcing his retirement from international football, finishing his career with nine World Cup goals and a record of 43 in 73 appearances for West Germany.

 Somewhat remarkably, both Seeler and Pelé became the first players to score in four World Cups on the same day, finding the net against Morocco and Czechoslovakia respectively on June 3, 1970.

 The greatest goalscorer in World Cup history, Miroslav Klose scored prolifically on the international stage for Germany to become a world champion and his nation’s all-time record goalscorer.